ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 See [Masking values API docs](/fidesops/api#operations-tag-Masking) on how to use fidesops to as a masking service .

-## Supported Masking Strategies

-### Supported by fidesops policies

-  - `NullMaskingStrategy`: Masks the input value with a null value.
-  - ...
-More strategies coming soon

-### Supported by masking service only

-  - `StringRewriteMaskingStrategy`: Masks the input value with a default string value
-  - `HashMaskingStrategy`: Masks the input value by returning a hashed version of the input value
-  - `RandomStringRewriteMaskingStrategy`: Masks the input value with a random string of a specified length
-  - `AesEncryptionMaskingStrategy`: Masks by encrypting the value using AES
-  - `HmacMaskingStrategy`: Masks the input value by using the HMAC algorithm along with a hashed version of the data and a secret key

 ## Configuration

-Only null value masking is currently supported by fidesops policies, but support for other strategies is coming.
-Currently, erasure requests will replace customer data with null values.
+Erasure requests will replace mask data with the chosen masking strategy.

-In the future, to configure a specific masking strategy to be used for a Policy, you will create an `erasure` rule that captures that strategy for the Policy.
+To configure a specific masking strategy to be used for a Policy, you will create an `erasure` rule that captures that strategy for the Policy.

 Issue a PATCH request to `/policy/policy_key/rule`: